 My girls aren’t big on eating junk food.
 They will eat the better part of what they get but it will probably take them until Christmas to do so.
 They would rather go into the fridge and grab a handful of grape tomatoes or an apple.
 Which I love, because I am not the healthy of a person myself, but they are on the the right path to eating health on their own.

-Give the playdough, crayons or stickers and they are set, they love hands on, plus instead of rotting out their teeth, because there are those that worry about that, or getting a “sugar high” their having fun, which is what Halloween is about after all right?
+When my kids get playdough, crayons or stickers in their treat bags, they are super excited, they love hands on, plus instead of rotting out their teeth, because there are those that worry about that, or getting a “sugar high” they are having fun, which is what Halloween is about after all right?
 Fun!
 Things like playdough last a lot longer than a tiny, two bite chocolate bars.

 What do you hand out for Halloween treats?
 Do you do food type treats or steer clear of foods?